 What Happens if a Battery is Connected to the AC Supply?

-What will Happen if We Connect a Battery with an AC Source?
+What Will Happen If We Connect a Battery to an AC Source?

-We know that a battery can’t store AC instead of DC as an energy storage device.
-So never ever try to connect a battery to the AC supply at home, lab or elsewhere.
-Now lets see what happens if you connect a 12VDC battery to the 110/230V and 12V AC?
+We know that a battery cannot store AC; it can only store DC as an energy storage device.
+Therefore, never attempt to connect a battery directly to an AC supply at home, in a lab, or anywhere else.
+Now, let’s examine what happens if you connect a 12V DC battery to 120/240V, 230V AC or even to a 12V AC supply.

 Connecting a 12V DC Battery to 110V or 230V AC